littlebizzy/slickstack/docs/cloudflare.md

 sudo bash /var/www/ss-install-nginx-config
 ```

-This rebuilds both real-IP and allowed-IP lists and validates that the downloaded templates contain the expected directives before replacing the installed files.
+This rebuilds both Cloudflare range files and validates that the downloaded templates contain the expected directives before replacing the installed files.

 ## Nginx, Cloudflare, and request limits